Mitochondrial Medicine and Biology

 Professor Aleksandra Filipovska

 Professor Aleksandra Filipovska received her PhD in 2002 from the University of Otago, New Zealand.
 From 2003-2005 she was a NZ Foundation for Research, Science and Technology Fellow at the MRC Mitochondrial Biology Unit in Cambridge, the United Kingdom.
-In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her research group at the Harry Perkins Institute for Medical Research.
-She was an Australian Research Council Future Fellow from 2009 to 2014 and currently she is a NHMRC Senior Research Fellow and Research Professor at The University of Western Australia.
+In 2006 she relocated to Australia as a NHMRC Howard Florey Fellow and established her Mitochondrial Medicine and Biology research group at the Harry Perkins Institute for Medical Research.
+She was an Australian Research Council Future Fellow from 2009 to 2014 and currently she is a NHMRC Senior Research Fellow and Research Professor at The University of Western Australia and Deputy Director ARC Centre of Excellence in Synthetic Biology.
 Her research interests are in the regulation of mitochondrial gene expression by RNA-binding proteins in health and disease.
 In addition her research group uses next generation technologies to identify pathogenic mutations in mitochondrial genes that cause mitochondrial disease in genetically isolated populations.

 Mitochondria are microscopic, energy producing machines that are found in virtually all eukaryotic cells.
 Mitochondria are essential for the normal function and survival of all eukaryotic organisms.
 Mitochondria produce more than 90% of the energy required by our bodies and thereby have a fundamental role in cell and energy metabolism.
 Mitochondria are composed of proteins encoded by both the nuclear and mitochondrial genome and the coordinated expression of both genomes is essential for energy production.
 Impaired energy production leads to mitochondrial dysfunction that causes or contributes significantly to a variety of diseases including metabolic disorders, neurodegenerative and cardiovascular diseases, diabetes, obesity, cancer and ageing.
 Mitochondrial dysfunction is caused by mutations or variations in nuclear or mitochondrial genes that encode proteins or regulatory RNAs essential for mitochondrial biogenesis.
 How uncoordinated gene expression causes mitochondrial dysfunction and compromised energy production in common diseases is poorly understood, making it difficult to develop effective treatments.
 To unravel how mitochondrial function fails and to identify therapeutic targets in our group we seek to understand how gene expression is regulated between mitochondria and the nucleus and how this regulation is disrupted in disease.
 We use synthetic biology and genome editing tools to create unique and physiologically relevant models of human diseases caused by impaired gene expression.
 We use our models to identify how changes in the mitochondrial and nuclear genomes cause mitochondrial dysfunction in neurological, cardiovascular and metabolic disease, in cancer and in ageing.
 We identify targets and develop drugs towards them to provide potential treatments for these diseases and improve energy function.